Part 1: The House that Helped Build Me

 May 20, 2025

-We didn’t always have a lot.
-But my parents always found a way to meet someone else’s need, whether it was groceries, a couch to sleep on, or a few hours of their time.
+We didn’t always have a lot growing up, but my parents always found a way to meet the needs of people around us.
+Whether it was sharing vegetables with a neighbor, letting a kid in the youth group sleep on our couch, or spending a few hours with someone that just needed a friend, my parents were always willing to do whatever they could to help.
 I have a list of names of people that lived with us for a season because they had nowhere else to go.
 My mom took care of kids because their families couldn't.
 My dad could spend all day working and still take a call at night from someone in crisis, then drive for hours just to be present.
 And they never acted like it was extraordinary.
-It was just who they were.
+My parent's lives were a living testimony of love, sacrifice, and humility.

-And because I watched them, I thought that’s what it meant to live a meaningful life.
+And because I watched them, I thought that’s what it meant to live a life of humility and service - putting yourself last, saying yes, meeting needs, stepping up, pouring out.

-But here's the thing I didn’t understand until much later: there’s a difference between helping from a place of wholeness and helping because you feel like your worth depends on it.
+But here's the thing I didn’t understand until much later....there’s a difference between helping from a place of wholeness and helping because you feel like your worth depends on it.

 Especially when the help wasn’t noticed.
-Or appreciated.
-Or even acknowledged.

 If the person I helped was happy with me, it felt good.
 It gave me energy.
 It made the sacrifice worth it.
 But when they didn’t see the effort, or expected it without even a thanks, something in me would shrink.
 I wouldn’t just feel tired, I’d feel invisible.